Lami Phillips: Educational background

 Phillips went to Corona School, Victoria Island, Lagos for her elementary schooling.
 She also completed her BA (Hons) at the University of Kent, United Kingdom, then obtained her MA degree from the University of Nottingham.
 Phillips also has an Executive MBA from the Pennsylvania State University.

 Career

 Having started her music career professionally, she has since released an Album "Intuition" and various singles such as; Baby, Orimiwu and Yago.
-She is currently the director of students and external affairs at Dowen College located in Lagos.
 Also into acting ' she acted in King of boys directed by Kemi Adetiba.

 Personal life

 She is married to a childhood friend Labo Obowole Gbadamosi and they have two daughters.